Lim Soo-hyeok: Personal life

-On April, 2000, Lim suddenly collapsed at the second base against the LG Twins at the Jamsil Stadium in southern Seoul.
+In April 2000, Lim suddenly collapsed at the second base against the LG Twins at the Jamsil Stadium in southern Seoul.
 Reports said that Lim collapsed due to a heart arrhythmia or irregular heartbeat and failed to receive cardiopulmonary resuscitation on time.
 Although an emergency medical service vehicle arrived and transported Lim to a hospital, the brain damage he received from the incident was said to have resulted largely from the lack of first aid soon after Lim collapsed at the stadium.
 Poor first aid and the ensuing brain damage resulting from lack of oxygen to the brain meant there wasn't much the doctors at the hospital could do to help Lim once he was brought to the hospital.
 The former baseball player went on to spend the next decade in a vegetative state.

-His family later sued the Lotte Giants and LG Twins in April, 2003 for 800 million.
+His family later sued the Lotte Giants and LG Twins in April 2003 for 800 million.